gawrysiakg/gawrysiakg/README.md

  <div style="background-color: white; padding: 10px; box-shadow: 3px 3px grey; margin-bottom: 10px; ">
             <h2>About me</h2>
-                <p>I am a student of Kodilla, I signed up for this course because I like IT and everything related to computers.
+                <p>I am self-taught, I am constantly developing my skills and I have great pleasure from it.
+I have completed Kodilla bootcamp, I signed up for this course because I like IT and everything related to computers.
 In my current job, I have no opportunity to get promoted and prove myself.
 I am ambitious and always try to achieve my goals.
 I don't have much programming experience yet, but I like Java a lot.
 I really liked the spring framework and its possibilities.
 I associate my future with the IT industry.</p>
         </div>

 <h3 align="left">Languages and Tools:</h3>